n3tfl0w/wordsandmagic/_posts/2017-11-13-Gigabyte-Aero-15-Laptop-Review.md

 layout: article
 ---

 The Gigabyte Aero 15 a thin but powerful laptop.
 It features an almost bezel-less 15.6 display, 7th gen Intel Core i7 (7700HQ) and an NVIDIA GeForce GTX 1060 with 6GB of GDDR5 memory.
 The version I picked up has a 512GB SSD and 16GB of RAM, though both of these are upgradable.
 The laptop has a nice selection of ports, including mini-DP, USB 3 (Type A) and Thunderbolt 3.
 It's available in three colours: black, green, and orange.
 I went for the orange version.
+[Gigabyte Aero 15 Available from Amazon here](http://amzn.to/2joDqo3).
+(Affiliate link)

 ![Gigabyte Aero 15 in orange](/images/laptop.jpg)